kb1907/Natural-Language-Processing-Specialization/README.md

 - [In the first course of the Natural Language Processing Specialization](https://www.coursera.org/learn/classification-vector-spaces-in-nlp?specialization=natural-language-processing)

-a) I performed sentiment analysis of tweets using logistic regression and then naïve Bayes,
+- I performed sentiment analysis of tweets using logistic regression and then naïve Bayes,
-b) I used vector space models to discover relationships between words and used PCA to reduce the dimensionality of the vector space and visualize those relationships, and
+- I used vector space models to discover relationships between words and used PCA to reduce the dimensionality of the vector space and visualize those relationships, and
-c) I wrote a simple English to French translation algorithm using pre-computed word embeddings and locality-sensitive hashing to relate words via approximate k-nearest neighbor search.
+- I wrote a simple English to French translation algorithm using pre-computed word embeddings and locality-sensitive hashing to relate words via approximate k-nearest neighbor search.

 **Projects**
 --------------